chris-groves/CV/README.md

 **Junior Full Stack Developer**

-I began my studies at Makers Academy after a distinguished career in the Probation Servics.
+I began my studies at Makers Academy after a distinguished career in the Probation Service.
 I succeeded in various roles, gaining experience of business support, data extraction and analysis and software training.

 My last role as a trainer gave me a great insight into how users interact with applications; I enjoyed seeing the value that new features would bring to my colleagues.
 This sparked my curiosity as to how software is developed - I wanted to create these features and led me to choose a career as a developer.
 Moving forward I am excited about learning, growing and building applications that add real value to users as part of a supportive and ambitious team.